 SDK is what we’ll stick to in this post, but note that Orca can also be downloaded from unofficial sources around the web without installing all of SDK.
 And with SDK being such a large set of components (multiple GBs), this can be a good option for some (just use a search engine to find it).

-The download for Windows SDK are going to depend on your operating system, and they can all be found on Microsoft’s download website:
+The download for Windows SDK is going to depend on your operating system, and they can all be found on Microsoft’s download website:

 - For Windows 10: https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk